ameliafdezrodriguez/infosequia-manual/docs/source/index.rst

 **InfoSequia** (/lu'make/) is a system..blablabla

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`is-pum` section for further information, including how to :ref:`installation` the project.

 .. note::